centarro/commerce-docs/docs/v2/user-guide/orders.md

 Use the template file located in `/commerce/modules/order/templates/commerce-order-receipt.html.twig`.

 You can copy this file to your theme and then edit the text as desired.
 You can also use the file as a translation reference when searching for strings to translate in the user interface translation UI.

+## Purging abandoned carts

+Periodically purging abandoned carts will minimize junk carts in the database and alleviate performance issues caused by hundreds of thousands of stale carts hanging around indefinitely.
+You can set the system to automatically purge abandoned carts after a certain amount of time by enabling the ``Delete abandoned carts`` option on the order configuration screen.
+The setting needs to be enabled for each order type, and the time period should be configured.
+The default when enabling this option is 30 days.
+Carts that have not been updated within the configured time frame will be deleted when the cron job runs.
+Note that the configured time frame is a rolling interval, meaning the counter is reset whenever the cart is modified.